hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 ## Install {{site.data.conrefs.composer_full}}

 First, make sure you have installed {{site.data.conrefs.composer_full}}.
-Follow this [Quickstart guide](../getting-started/quickstart.html) ; as well as installing Composer, it will quickly build your {{site.data.conrefs.hlf_full}} blockchain environment (using Docker containers) that we will use later on.
+Follow this [Developement Env Install guide](../getting-started/development-tools.html) - As well as installing Composer, it has instructions to quickly build your {{site.data.conrefs.hlf_full}} blockchain environment (using Docker containers) which we will use later on in this guide.
+It includes the installation of the Yeoman app generator and some pre-requisite Angular 2 packages.

-Next, we will need the Yeoman app generator and some pre-requisite Angular 2 packages if these are not installed presently.
-Follow this [Generate App Guide](../applications/genapp.html) and specifically the 'Yeoman' section - that's it.

 ## Install an Editor (eg. VSCode - and its {{site.data.conrefs.composer_full}} Extension for Syntax Highlighting)

-Install the [VSCode editor](https://code.visualstudio.com/) an Open Source code editor for your dev environment.
+If you have not already installed this, install the [VSCode editor](https://code.visualstudio.com/) an Open Source code editor for your dev environment.
 For Linux, download the package and install using the (eg. Ubuntu use dpkg  `dpkg -i file.deb` )

 ![dpkg install](../assets/img/tutorials/developer/vscode_editor_linux.png)